rmoehn/cartpole/interruptibility/discussion.md

  * Armstrong and Orseau investigate reinforcement learners in finite environments (as opposed to the quasi-continuous cart-pole environments used here) and they require interruptions to happen in a certain way.
-One could construct environments and agents that fulfil those requirements and see, using methods similar to this notebook's, how the theoretical claims translate to reality.
+One could construct environments and learners that fulfil those requirements and see, using methods similar to this notebook's, how the theoretical claims translate to reality.
 (Technically, the environment doesn't need to be finite.
 But since the learner has to visit every state infinitely often, I